boldandbrad/dotfiles/.github/README.md

 idempotent.
 This means it can be safely run multiple times without compounding changes or breaking.

-In brief, the unpacking does the following:
+In brief, unpacking does the following:

 - ✅ Verify system compatibility
 - 🔄 Check and prompt for system updates
-- ⬇️ Install/update system packages and apps
+- ⬇️ Install or update user packages and apps
-- 🔗 Symlink dotfiles
+- 🔗 Symlink user dotfiles and configs
-- ⚙️ Perform system configuration
+- ⚙️ Apply user system settings
 - 🌱 Clone user github repos

 Continue reading for details on what to expect.